Hit and Run Toronto

 This is a provincial offence regulated by the Highway Traffic Act, section 200, which says that every driver in Toronto is expected to remain at the scene of an accident or return as soon as possible to exchange driver particulars and assist any injured persons.
-People often call it hit and run charge or fail to remain charge.
+People often call it fail to remain at the scene of an accident or fail to remain charge.

 Simply speaking, hit and run accident – this is when one driver strikes another driver’s car and leaves the scene of a collision.

-There is also a criminal offence called failure to stop at the scene of an accident, which carries much more serious charges depending on the intent and damages resulting from an accident.
+There is also a criminal offence called failure to stop at the scene of an accident or hit and run criminal charge, which carries much more serious charges depending on the intent and damages resulting from an accident.

-In this article, we’ll tell you only about failing to remain at the scene of a collision as a provincial offence.
+In this article, we’ll tell you only about Toronto hit and run as a provincial offence.

-- call the police if the property damage exceeds $2,000;
+- Reporting to authorities: Notify the police if the accident results in personal injuries or if property damage exceeds $5,000.

 - They operate a motor vehicle without insurance;